Docker

 Building a container

-From the path your Dockerfile is hosted in run the following command:
+From the path that hosts your Dockerfile, run the following command:

 Windows

-You can start the docker container with the run command and make sure to specify the volume to mount.
+Start the docker container with the run command and make sure to specify the volume to mount:

 SQL

-To use SQL persistence, you can define the plugin and connection string as follows.
+To use SQL persistence, define the plugin and connection string as follows:

 Time Zones

-To properly support time zones on Linux when scheduling jobs, you will need to include the tzdata package in your dockerfile along with an environment variable that specifies the server time zone.
+To properly support time zones on Linux when scheduling jobs, include the tzdata package in your dockerfile along with an environment variable that specifies the server time zone.

 Tags